hotosm/gh-workflows/docs/test_compose.md

 ## Prerequisites

-- The tests by two possible options:
+- The tests inside the container, by two possible options:

   - Built into your container image at available under WORKDIR.
   - Mounted within the docker-compose.yml file under WORKDIR.